learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

-# Regression with CART Trees - Code Along
+# Regression with CART Trees

 ## Introduction
 Decision tree is a supervised machine learning model that can be used both for classification and regression tasks.
 We have seen that a decision tree uses a tree structure to predict an output class for a given input example in a classification task.
 For regression analysis, In the tree, each path from the root node to a leaf node represents a decision path that ends in a predicted value.
 In this lesson , we shall see how regression is performed in using a decision tree regressor using a simple example.